 - Alcoholic beverage shall not contain any nutritional information on the label.

-- No health claim shall be made on alcoholic beverage.
+- No health claim shall be made on an alcoholic beverage.

 - The label of a package of a beverage containing more than 0.5 percent abv shall not use the words ‘non-intoxicating’ or words implying similar meaning.